sww1235/connection-diagram-manager-golang/file-format.md

 					# a fan out or split with multiple connectors
 					# connectors defined on a term_cable are accessed based on dot notation
 					# wire, cable and term_cable designators must all be unique
-	<str>:			# unique ID of term cable type
-		manufacturer: <str>			# Manufacturer of term_cable
+	- manufacturer: <str>		# Manufacturer of term_cable
 	  pn: <str>					# [internal] part number
 	  mpn: <str>				# manufacturer part number
 	  supplier: <str>			# supplier
 	  spn: <str>				# supplier part number
-		cable:						# ID of cable or wire type
+	  cable: <str>				# ID of cable.
+Only one of wire or cable can be specified
+	  wire: <str>				# ID of wire
 	  nom_length: <float>		# nominal length in meters
 	  length: <float>			# actual length in meters
 	  end1:						# dictionary of connectors attached to term cable
-			type: <str>				# ID of connector type
+		- type: <str>			# ID of connector type
-			autoTerm: <str>			# auto termination method, current available values are:
-									# `pin_core` which matches numbered or unique named pins and cores with each other
-									# others to be thought of at a later date.
 		  termination:			# dictionary of core to connector pin mappings for each connector
-									# either auto termination method or manual termination method
-									# must be specified
+								# manual termination between pin and core must be specified
+			- core: <str>
+			  pin: <str>

 	  end2:						# dictionary of connectors attached to term cable
-			type: <str>				# ID of connector type
+		- type: <str>			# ID of connector type
-			autoTerm: <str>			# auto termination method, current available values are:
-									# `pin_core` which matches numbered or unique named pins and cores with each other
-									# others to be thought of at a later date.
 		  termination:			# dictionary of core to connector pin mappings for each connector
-									# either auto termination method or manual termination method
-									# must be specified
+								# manual termination between pin and core must be specified
+			- core: <str>
+			  pin: <str>

 location_type:	# dictionary of available location types